canonical/cloud-init/doc/rtd/topics/tutorials/qemu.rst

 Tutorial overview
 =================

-In this tutorial, we will demonstrate launching an Ubuntu virtual machine that uses cloud-init to pre-configure the instance during boot.
+In this tutorial, we will demonstrate launching an Ubuntu cloud image in a virtual machine that uses cloud-init to pre-configure the system during boot.

 The goal of this tutorial is to provide a minimal demonstration of cloud-init that users can use as a development environment to test cloud-init